nicodegunst/particle-ymodem/README.md

 # particle-ymodem
-Basic implementation of the Ymodem-protocol as implemented in Particle devices.
+Basic implementation of the Ymodem-protocol as used in Particle devices.
 Currently created and tested only to send firmware files to a Particle Photon.

 ##### Install using NPM
 ```